-Mr. Abdulla is a highly seasoned banking professional from the United Arab Emirates, boasting an impressive 30 years of experience in the industry.
-Throughout his journey, Mr. Abdulla has consistently demon- strated exceptional expertise and leadership within the de- velopment of the banking industry, including retail banking, commercial banking, business research, and quality assurance, contributing to the growth and advancement of the UAE's banking sector.
-Mr. Abdulla has held key leadership positions in renowned banking institutions across the UAE, including National Bank of Abu Dhabi, First Gulf Bank, Commercial Bank of Dubai, Bank of Oman / Mashreq Bank.
-In addition to his achievements in the banking sector, Mr. Ab- dulla has played a notable part in growing Al Salem Company Ltd as an investment firm in the UAE market.
-Mr. Abdulla currently sits on several boards, including Ajman Bank, Union Insurance Company, and Gulf Cement Company.
-Mr. Abdullah holds a bachelor's degree in accounting and economics from the United Arab Emirates University.
-Following his election at the General Assembly held on 20 November 2023.
-Following his election at the Board of Directors meeting held on 28 December 2023.
-Mr. Hamad is a UAE national businessman, with a wealth of experience that spans more than two decades, over- seeing several businesses across multiple disciplines, including financial services and investments.
-Mr. Hamad was the CEO of a Private Investment Compa- ny specialized in investments and real estate development projects.
+Mr. Hamad is a UAE national businessman, with a wealth of experience that spans more than two decades, overseeing several businesses across multiple disciplines, including financial services and investments.

+Mr. Hamad was the CEO of a Private Investment Company specialized in investments and real estate development projects.

 He also currently serves as a Board member of Dubai Islamic Bank and Americana.
 In addition, Mr. Hamad was the Chairman of the Board of Directors at ADX, IHC, and Al Qudrah Holdings and Board Member at Etihad Airways, Finance House, and Al Hilal Bank.

-Mr. Hamad holds a Bachelor's degree in Business Admin- istration from UAE University and an MBA majoring in finance and banking from the United States of America.
-Following his election at the General Assembly held on 16 November 2017.
+Mr. Hamad holds a Bachelor's degree in Business Administration from UAE University and an MBA majoring in finance and banking from the United States of America.

-Corporate Governance
+Period served as a Board Member of the Company Following his election at the General Assembly held on 16 November 2017.

+94 95 Amanat Integrated Annual Report 2023 Amanat Integrated Annual Report 2023